Apple is rebuilding Maps from the ground up

 The secret sauce here is what Apple calls probe data.
 Essentially little slices of vector data that represent direction and speed transmitted back to Apple completely anonymized with no way to tie it to a specific user or even any given trip.
 It’s reaching in and sipping a tiny amount of data from millions of users instead, giving it a holistic, real-time picture without compromising user privacy.

 If you’re driving, walking or cycling, your iPhone can already tell this.
 Now if it knows you’re driving it can also send relevant traffic and routing data in these anonymous slivers to improve the entire service.
-This only happens if your maps app has been active, say you check the map, look for directions etc. If you’re actively using your GPS for walking or driving, then the updates are more precise and can help with walking improvements like charting new pedestrian paths through parks — building out the map’s overall quality.
+This happens if your maps app has been active, say you check the map, look for directions, or if the app senses that you’re driving and determining location.
+If you’re actively using your GPS for walking or driving, then the updates are more precise and can help with walking improvements like charting new pedestrian paths through parks — building out the map’s overall quality.

-All of this, of course, is governed by whether you opted into location services and can be toggled off using the maps location toggle in the Privacy section of settings.
+All of this, of course, is governed by whether you opted into location services and can be toggled off using the maps location toggle in the Privacy Settings section of the System Services menu.

 Apple says that this will have a near zero effect on battery life or data usage, because you’re already using the ‘maps’ features when any probe data is shared and it’s a fraction of what power is being drawn by those activities.
+Most probe data is shared when you are on Wi-Fi and connected to power.

 From the point cloud on up